hawkinsw/CPPTimes/pointers.md

 ## Express Yourself

-An expression is ...
-I'll wait ... anything that has a value.
+An _expression_ is ... anything that has a value.
 Remember?

-The C++ expression that gets the value of `c1` is just
+The C++ expression that gets the value of the variable `c1` is just

 ```C++
 c1